 Rangeland concerns include the influx of Eastern Red Cedar trees and the encroachment of weeds that diminish the natural water supply for desirable vegetation in the western and central parts of the District.
 Land that isn't suitable for growing crops, usually as a result of sandy soils or steep slopes, will benefit from being managed as grass to prevent erosion.
 If these lands are not kept under permanent cover, they can become an area of blowouts, sand dunes or gullies.
 Land on steep slopes is especially susceptible to water erosion.

-Of the rangeland needing improvement, a majority could be treated by using better management techniques to eliminate overgrazing.
+When prescribed fire is used along with appropriate grazing practices, the result is increased economic output and wildlife benefit.
+Of the rangeland needing improvement, a majority could be treated by using better management techniques to eliminate over-grazing.
 Planned grazing, prescribed burns, and pasture rotation are encouraged.
-Cost-share to encourage these better management practices are available through CPNRD programs and NRCS's Nebraska Soil and Water Conservation Program (NSWCP).
+Cost -share to encourage these better management practices are available through CPNRD and NRCS's Nebraska Soil and Water Conservation Program (NSWCP).